 Social media is a great place to offer customer service.
 Reacting swiftly to your customers queries has many benefits, including:

 - showing a human face to your customers.

 Social media can have a beneficial effect on your customer service and building customer loyalty.
-Closely following some social media KPIs will help you increase the customer lifetime value.
+Closely following some social media KPIs will help you increase the CLV.